jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 class polymorphic;
 ```

-These fill an existing gap in the suite of existing standard library vocabulary
+These fill a gap in the suite of existing standard library vocabulary types.
-types.

 ---